Toxantron/CGbR/README.md

 ### JSON DataContract Serializer
 Another serializer is the JSON serializer.
 It is not build from scratch but rather builds on the popular [Json.NET](http://www.newtonsoft.com/json) from Newtonsoft.
 While writing JSON is done directly it uses JsonReader classes to parse the string.
 It replaces the reflection serializer classes with generated serialize and deserialize methods.
-Please refer to the [sample code](https://github.com/Toxantron/CGbR/tree/master/CGbR.GeneratorTests) and [benchmarks](https://github.com/Toxantron/CGbR-Benchmarks) for further information.
+Please refer to the [benchmarks](https://github.com/Toxantron/CGbR-Benchmarks) for further information.

 ## Cloneable
 CGbR can generate methods to create a deep or shallow copy of an object.
 After adding the nuget package you need the following config: